batoxpr/introtoim/Assignment 4: Generative Text.md

 Learnings, Next steps - I had many different ideas for making cool generative texts, but eventually ended up settling on the simple one.
 For my mid-term, I want to create something more daring and ambitious.

-Regardless, it was a good practice for making use of various topics we've learn in class.
+Regardless, it was a good practice for making use of various topics we've learnt in class.